Will4950/zmwsev/README.md

     ```
     > replace these values with your own

+- Events can also be forwarded to ElasticSearch indices.
+Add the follwing to the .env file to enable this feature:
+    ```
+    elastic=true
+    elasticCloudID=
+    elasticApiKey=
+    elasticIndex=
+    ```

 ## Usage

 - Heartbeats will automatically be sent to keep the WebSocket connection alive.
 The heart icon will blink when a heartbeat is sent.